The $3 Revolution: Connect Arduino to the Internet (ESP8266 NodeMCU Guide)

 The ESP8266 has a split personality.

-2. Access Point Mode (AP): It becomes the Router.
-You connect your phone to the ESP8266.
-It has no internet, but creates a private network.
+• Access Point (AP): It becomes the Router.
 We are using Station Mode today.

 Station vs AP Mode